 is the Walter H. Annenberg Professor of History at the University of Pennsylvania.
 She received her B.A. from the University of North Carolina at Chapel Hill, where she was a Morehead Scholar.
 She received her M.A., M.Phil., and Ph.D. in history at Yale University.
-Her research and writing focuses on frontier history of Iran and its borderlands, Nationalism, ethnicity, and state formation, ottoman-Iranian relations, Iranian-Afghan relations, Social history of hygiene, Women's and gender history, and US-Islamic relations.
+Her research and writing focus on frontier history of Iran and its borderlands; nationalism, ethnicity, and state formation; Ottoman-Iranian relations; Iranian-Afghan relations; social history of hygiene, women’s and gender history; and U.S.-Islamic relations.
 Her book Conceiving Citizens: Women and the Politics of Motherhood in Iran (Oxford University Press, 2011), received the 2012 book award from the Journal of Middle East Women’s Studies for outstanding scholarship in the field of Middle East gender studies.
-She spent the 2015-16 academic year at the Institute for Advanced Study's School of Social Science in Princeton, New Jersey participating in the School's designated theme, "Borders and Boundaries."
+She spent the 2015–16 academic year at the Institute for Advanced Study's School of Social Science in Princeton, New Jersey participating in the School's designated theme, "Borders and Boundaries."
 She has been the Director of the Middle East Center at the University of Pennsylvania since 2006.

 is Associate Professor in the Department of History at the University of California, Davis.
 His research interests are in Early Modern and Modern Japanese history, colonial modernity in East Asia, as well as Modern Korean history, Japanese popular culture, Japanese and Korean cinema.

-Dr. Sunil Kumar studies the culture, society and politics of the Central Islamic Lands and its extensions into Afghanistan, and north India specifically during the 12th through the 16th centuries.
+Dr. Sunil Kumar studies the culture, society, and politics of the Central Islamic Lands and its extensions into Afghanistan, and north India specifically during the 12th through the 16th centuries.
 His research is primarily based on Persian literary materials, coins, architecture, and field archaeology.
-Moving from his early work on the political culture and the social construction of authority and its diverse representations during the thirteenth –fourteenth century Delhi Sultanate, he is currently writing the history of a Muslim urban centre in north India (13-16th century), reading it largely from the perspective of micro-history.
+Moving from his early work on the political culture and the social construction of authority and its diverse representations during the 13th and 14th century Delhi Sultanate, he is currently writing the history of a Muslim urban center in north India (13–16th century), reading it largely from the perspective of micro-history.
 He is currently Professor in the Department of History, Delhi University, and has held visiting positions at LMU Munich, SOAS London, UC Berkeley, EHESS and EPHE Paris.
 His authored monographs include The Emergence of the Delhi Sultanate and The Present in Delhi’s Past.

-is Associate Professor in the Department of History at Baruch College.
-He received his MA from Peking University and Ph.D. from the University of Pennsylvania.
+is Professor in the Department of History at NYU Shanghai.
+He received his M.A. from Peking University and Ph.D. from the University of Pennsylvania.
 He specializes in Asian history and religions and has special scholarly interests in India-China interactions, Indian Ocean trade, Buddhism, and Silk Road archeology.
 He has done extensive research in India, China, Japan, and Singapore with grants from the American Institute of Indian Studies, the Japan Foundation, the American Philosophical Society, the Chiang Ching-kuo Foundation, National Endowment for the Humanities, and the Institute of Southeast Asian Studies (Singapore).

 Amiya Kumar Bagchi